hetida/hetida-designer/docs/execution/execution_via_kafka.md

 ```
 ### Running the workflow via Kafka

-Pasting the payload above in the first terminal (the producer for the "hd-execution-topic" topic) leads to the same message occuring in the second terminal (consumer for the "hd-execution-topic" topic) and after short moment to a result in the third terminal (the consumer of the result topic "hd-execution-response-topic").
+Pasting the payload above in the first terminal (the producer for the "hd-execution-topic" topic) leads to the same message occurring in the second terminal (consumer for the "hd-execution-topic" topic) and after short moment to a result in the third terminal (the consumer of the result topic "hd-execution-response-topic").
 The result json payload is identical to the API transformation revision execution endpoint result json.

 ## Using adapters when running workflows via Kafka
 This example includes only the "direct_provisioning" adapter being wired to all inputs and there are no wirings for the outputs, which is the proper way to indicate that these are wired to the default adapter "direct_provisioning".
 This results in all input data being expected as part of the Kafka payload and the output data being sent as part of the Kafka result message.